PapiDos/odin-recipes/README.md

 # ⚡ Odin Recipes 🥣

-This project is just a bare-bones website with a collection of recipes built with HTML to showcase my web development skills.
+This project is just a bare-bones [website🌐](papidos.github.io/odin-recipes/) with a collection of recipes built with HTML to showcase my web development skills.

 ## Project Purpose